Enigmatic-Smile/docs/select/sdks/ios/guide-v2.md

 ### Can I customize the UI of the iOS SDK?

-The iOS SDK offers the `bannerImage` property for you to set a custom, branded banner image that will be displayed during the card enrollment process.
+The iOS SDK offers the `Fidel.bannerImage` property for you to set a custom, branded banner image that will be displayed during the card enrollment process.
 Please check our Reference documentation for more details.

 ### How do I configure the consent text correctly?